jdecourval/laval-simulator/doc/challenges-en.md

 ## Scoring

-Each challenge (bonuses included) final score is evaluated with the following table.
+The final score for each challenge (bonuses included) will be evaluated with the following table.

 | Work for all inputs | Resources used  | Number of cycles  | Total  |
 |:-----------------:|:--------------:|:---------------:|:-----:|
 | bool                | %                | %                 |       |
 | 80                  | 10               | 10                | 100   |

-That percentage is then multiplied to the question value to get a number of point.
+That percentage is then multiplied by the question value to get a number of points.
 The final score is the sum of all those points.

-Challenges will be tested with inputs different from the ones given as example in this document.
+Challenges will be tested with inputs different from the ones given as examples in this document.

 Objectives may be of different types:
-- bool: You either get all the point or none at all.
+- bool: You either get all the points or none at all.
-- %: The best competitor for this challenge get all the points, the worst, none.
+- %: The best competitor for this challenge gets all the points and the worst competitor gets none.
-Every one else score is given by a linear interpolation between the two extremes.
+Everyone else's points are determined by a linear interpolation between the two extremes.
-You must succeed at boolean objectives before getting those points.
+You must succeed at the boolean objectives before getting these points.

 Definitions: